leo-guinan/leoasaservice/PRO_MODE.md

 2. Login and verify Pro Mode toggle button appears
 3. Click toggle to enable pro mode
 4. Create multiple profiles
-5. Switch between profiles
+5. Add URLs and chat messages to one profile
+6. Switch to another profile (verify data is preserved and loaded)
+7. Add new URLs and chat messages to the new profile
+8. Switch back to first profile (verify original data is restored)
-6. Test manual context updates
+9. Test manual context updates
-7. Verify chat uses correct profile context
+10. Verify chat uses correct profile context
+11. Test switching to default context
-8. Test disabling pro mode and re-enabling
+12. Test disabling pro mode and re-enabling

 ## 🔒 Security & Validation